rachelruijiayang/robotics-teaching-kit-with-jet/README.md

 ### Hardware

-The hardware for the Jet robot can be acquired at the following Amazon links:
+The hardware (BOM) for the Jet robot can be acquired at the following Amazon links:

 TK1: http://amzn.com/sl/16YHGMBK62X6G